 Stockholm Furniture and Light fair showcase

-The Department of Design is made up of four programs: the Bachelor’s program in Design+Change, the Bachelor’s program in Visual Communication+Change, the Master’s program in Design+Change and the Master’s program in Innovation through Business, Engineering and Design.
-The programs are delivered in English and we welcome students from all over the world.
+The Department of Design is structured around four programmes: the Bachelor’s program Design+Change, the bachelor’s program Visual Communication+Change, the master’s programme in Design+Change and the master’s programme Innovation through business, engineering and design.
+The programmes are delivered in English, we welcome students from all over the world.

 Doesn't design already imply change?
-Yes, through design we give form to new products (and books, campaigns, services, systems and much more).
-Through these we also shape and change behaviour, attitudes and even worldviews.
+Yes – of course it does!
+Design means giving form to new products (and books, campaigns, services, systems, and much more), thereby also shaping and changing behaviours, attitudes, and even world views.

 Today the critical state of our ecological and social systems is globally recognised.
 We also know that human activities, especially the overconsumption often associated with design, drives unsustainability.
-In our + Change programmes we want to emphasise the very potential for design to affect and create change through approaches of adaptation, evolution and revolution.
-To affect change through design can be about initiatives directed at products, systems or worldviews.
-We can choose to use design to affect change locally, regionally or globally, and with a focus on ecology, economy, human health and equality, or all of this simultaneously.
-Altogether + Change means purposefully using design, and its inherent creativity, in order to build towards a more sustainable future.
+In our +Change programmes we want to emphasise the very potential for design to effect and create change through approaches of adaptation, evolution, and revolution.
+To affect change through design can be about initiatives directed at products, systems, or worldviews.
+We can choose to use design to effect change locally, regionally, or globally, and with a focus on ecology, economy, human health, or equality, or all of thiese aspects at the same time.
+In short, +Change means purposefully using design - and its inherent creativity, to build towards a more sustainable future.

-Our programs are highly international.
-As one of the 150 students you are part of a group characterised by diversity and are well prepared for an international design career.
-Students will meet international teachers and practitioners during their studies in these programmes, and we also facilitate student and teacher exchange through a number of international agreements.
+Our programmes are highly international.
+As one of our 150 students you will be part of a group characterised by diversity and are well prepared for an international design career.
+Students will meet international teachers and practitioners during their studies in these programmes, and it’s easy for both students and teachers to go on exchanges, thanks to a number of international agreements

 + Change Societal Collaborations+